-Under a new law about the financing of public radio and television every household in Germany has to pay a monthly contribution of 18.36 Euros.
-This applies whether you actually have a radio or television set in your apartment or not.
-With new technology and electronic devices, it is possible to listen to German radio and watch German television and by various means has led to this new law.
+Under a law about the financing of public radio and television, every household in Germany has to pay a monthly contribution of 18.36 Euros.
+This applies whether you actually have a radio or television set in your apartment or not, because these services are considered accessible via personal devices like phones and computers.